 Marine biologists use earwax to determine all kinds of things about whales, and the same techniques might be useful for learning about people.
-Just like oak tree rings tell you how old a tree is, turns out, earwax contains a wealth of information!
+Just like oak tree rings tell you how old a tree is, it turns out earwax contains a wealth of information!

-Scientists can tell how old the whale is, what parts of the ocean it lived in and when it lived there.
-They can also know how old it was when it went through puberty and in the case of female whales, how many times it had babies.
-They can even tell when it spent time in polluted waters by how many toxic chemicals have built up in the wax.
+Scientists can tell how old the whale is, what parts of the ocean it lived in, and when it lived there.
+They can also know how old it was when it went through puberty, and in the case of female whales, how many times it had babies.
+Earwax even indicates whether the whale spent time in polluted waters by how many toxic chemicals have built up in the wax.

 You might be wondering, what could your earwax tell others about you?
 Let’s find out.

 It’s in Your Genes